 The CAMSS roles and activities during this process are split into:

 - Phase two: Release Implementation

 A change request is any proposal oriented to modify CAMSS solutions and assets:

-- Starts with the submission of a change request form by a requestor (Download it below)
+- Starts with the submission of a change request form by a requestor (Access the form through the link below)

 - Once the CAMSS team receives the request form, they validate if the request is related to the CAMSS method and the impact of the change.

 - Once all the change requests are collected, the release management life-cycle starts.